2019 Rules & Regulations

 Entrants have the option to have excerpts of their entries included in the highlights podcast to be created by New York Festivals following the awards presentation.
 Selections will be made from winning entries, awards acceptance speeches, and interviews to honor and promote The World’s Best Radio.
 Entrants can participate by exercising the option listed on the online entry form.

 New York Festivals assumes no responsibility for the acts or omissions of those individuals or entities submitting entries pursuant to this notice.
+By entering, entrants guarantee they have obtained the permission of the rights-holder for any submission.
 All submitting entities and/or individuals are advised to review submissions with respect to correct name credits and other information.

 All copies of entries submitted become the property of International Awards Group, LLC, and its affiliated awards companies, AME Awards, The Global Awards, Midas Awards and the New York Festivals, (hereafter collectively referred to as IAG), for supplemental presentations to educational institutions, trade groups and the public generally, and will not be returned.
 Entrant specifically grants worldwide, royalty-free permission to IAG to play or show the entries at award presentations, IAG sponsored screenings around the world or in any private presentation with or without charge whenever and as often as IAG and its representatives see fit without any compensation to Entrant.